akhilesh-kumar-verma/text-summarizer/README.md

 # Text Summarization
+This is a artificial intelligence based project that produces the summary of the given text.

+## Authors
+* Akhilesh Kumar Verma
+* Akhil
 ## Introduction
 The text Summarizer it is meant for a software that extracts various moods of the extract and provide a consise and complete idea of the extract without going